 (One person pointed out that ‘stor’ is Norwegian for ‘large’, whereas ‘liten’ means ‘small’.
 The stordalen is too large a unit for daily use, but if litendalen is a thousandth of a stordalen then it would be equivalent to 10.5 bacon cheeseburgers — a more practical measure.)

-He made the same point in an earlier post when talking about Al Gore’s book An Inconvenient Truth.
+Greer made the same point when talking about Al Gore’s book An Inconvenient Truth.
 Gore’s book and the matching video introduced many people to the ideas of global warming and climate change.
 (Gore had been Vice President under Bill Clinton, and came close to winning the presidency himself.)

 Ocasio-Cortez’s campaign logged 1,049 car service transactions totaling over $23,000 between May 16, 2017, and Dec.
 31, 2018, The Post found.
 Her campaign once booked 26 car-service transactions in a single day.

 Even though her Queens HQ was just a one-minute walk to the 7 train, her campaign only made 52 MetroCard purchases, spending about $8,300.

 And despite high-speed rail being the cornerstone of her green strategy, the Democratic firebrand took Amtrak 18 times, compared to 66 airline transactions costing $25,174.54 during the campaign season.